 When MLE is not suitable or when its assumptions are violated, several alternative estimation methods can be used:

-• Robust Estimation: Robust estimation techniques are designed to be less sensitive to outliers.
+- dependable Estimation: strong estimation techniques are designed to be less sensitive to outliers.
 Examples include M-estimators and Least Trimmed Squares.

 Conclusion

 Maximum Likelihood Estimation (MLE) is a fundamental statistical method for estimating the parameters of a probability distribution.
 For the Gaussian distribution, the MLE estimators for the mean and variance are the sample mean and sample variance, respectively.
-While MLE is widely used and relatively straightforward, it's important to understand its limitations, such as its sensitivity to outliers and potential for bias.
-Being aware of these limitations and considering alternative estimation methods when appropriate is key to robust statistical analysis.
+On top of that, while MLE is widely used and relatively straightforward, it helps to understand its limitations, such as its sensitivity to outliers and potential for bias.
+Being aware of these limitations and considering alternative estimation methods when appropriate is key to strong statistical analysis.

 The ability to accurately estimate the parameters of a Gaussian distribution using MLE is a valuable tool in various fields, from archaeology to machine learning.
 Understanding the underlying principles and practical applications of MLE empowers you to analyze data effectively and make informed decisions based on statistical inference.